 You have been granted admission to Laurea University of Applied Sciences in Finland, to the Bachelor Degree Programme in Business Information Technology.

 The scope of the programme is 210 ECTS credits and is 3,5 years in duration.
 The formal time frame of the programme is from the fall of 2019 to December 31st 2022.
-Please note that the info session for Recognising Previous Learning takes place on 23rd August before your studies begin (more information below).
+Please note that the info session for Recognising Previous Learning takes place on before the studies begin, more information below.

 Please see the starting date of studies and other important information below.
 Please also visit this page for possible important updates throughout the summer.